thoughtspot/thoughtspot.github.io/_admin/ts-cloud/connect-data.md

 ---
 title: [Connect to data]
 last_updated: 06/07/2020
-summary: "ThoughtSpot Cloud connects to your data through Embrace."
+summary: "ThoughtSpot Cloud connects to your data through Connections."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

-## Connect to your data through Embrace
+## Connect to your data through Connections

-If your company stores source data externally in data warehouses, you can connect to that data through ThoughtSpot Embrace, and then directly query it when using ThoughtSpot’s analysis and visualization features.
+If your company stores source data externally in data warehouses, you can connect to that data through ThoughtSpot Connections, and then directly query it when using ThoughtSpot’s analysis and visualization features.

 On ThoughtSpot Cloud, you can connect to the following external databases:
 - [Snowflake]({{ site.baseurl }}/admin/ts-cloud/ts-cloud-embrace-snowflake.html)